[Root] / Extensibility / Best Practices Guide

 }

 An extension method named Should() on MyClass ties everything together.
-It receives an instance of the object on which asserts will be performed.
+It receives the object on which asserts will be performed.
+This is the instance parameter.

-First, AssertionChain.GetOrCreate() creates an assertion chain or gets an existing one that has been marked for reuse, like when Which is used.
+First, AssertionChain.GetOrCreate() creates an assertion chain object or gets an existing one that has been marked for reuse, like when Which is used by the unit test.

-Then, a new instance of the assertions class that we wrote earlier is returned and is given the object and the assertion chain.
+Then, a new assertions object of the class that we wrote earlier is returned and is given instance and the assertion chain

 Custom assertions for class hierarchies